apify/rag-web-browser/README.md

 To get the most value from RAG Web Browsers in your LLM applications, always use the Actor via the [Standby web server](#standby-web-server) as described above, and see the tips in the following sections.

+### Scraping tool

+The **most critical performance decision** is selecting the appropriate scraping method for your use case:

+- **For static websites**: Use `scrapingTool=raw-http` to achieve up to 2x faster performance.
+This lightweight method directly fetches HTML without JavaScript processing.

+- **For dynamic websites**: Use the default `scrapingTool=browser-playwright` when targeting sites with JavaScript-rendered content or interactive elements

+This single parameter choice can significantly impact both response times and content quality, so select based on your target websites' characteristics.

 ### Request timeout